 Northcentral and northeastern Arizona (including Page, Monument Valley, and the North Rim of the Grand Canyon)

-Coyote Buttes North/The Wave, Vermillion Cliffs National Monument - 6.0 miles round-trip; permits are required and are difficult to obtain!
+✮ Coyote Buttes North/The Wave, Vermilion Cliffs National Monument - 6.0 miles round-trip; permits are required and are difficult to obtain!

-White Pocket, Vermillion Cliffs National Monument - wander around for up to 2 miles round-trip; a high-clearance 4x4 vehicle is required!
+✮ White Pocket, Vermilion Cliffs National Monument - wander around for up to 2 miles round-trip; a high-clearance 4x4 vehicle is required!

 Flagstaff, Williams, and the South Rim of the Grand Canyon